-- 1 (14.5-oz.) can diced tomatoes
+- 1 (14.5-oz.) can fire-roasted diced tomatoes

 - 2 cups vegetable broth

 - 3 cups fresh baby spinach

-- ½ cup sliced almonds (toasted for more flavor)
+- ⅓ cup sliced almonds (toasted for more flavor)

-- ¼ cup fresh parsley or cilantro leaves
+- ¼ cup chopped fresh parsley

 - Heat butter in a large skillet with a fitted lid over medium-high heat.
 Once melted, add lemon slices.
 Cook 2 to 3 minutes, until golden-brown; flip and cook 1 to 2 additional minutes.
 Transfer to a plate and reduce heat to medium.

-- Add oil, shallots, and garlic to pan; cook 2 to 3 minutes, until softened.
-Stir in cumin, paprika, salt, and pepper; cook 1 minute, stirring often.
-Add quinoa; stir to coat, and cook 1 to 2 minutes in order to lightly toast quinoa.Stir in diced tomatoes and broth and bring mixture to a boil.
-Reduce heat to a simmer, cover, and cook until quinoa absorbs most liquid and plumps up, about 17 minutes.Uncover, and stir in spinach until greens wilt into mixture, about 1 to 2 minutes.
+- Add oil, shallots, and garlic to pan; cook 3 minutes, until softened.
+Stir in harissa, cumin, paprika, and quinoa; stir to coat.
+Cook 1 to 2 minutes in order to lightly toast quinoa.Stir in diced tomatoes, broth, and salt; increase heat to bring mixture to a boil.
+Reduce heat to a simmer, cover, and cook until quinoa absorbs most liquid and plumps up, about 15 to 20 minutes.Uncover, and stir in spinach until greens wilt into mixture, about 1 to 2 minutes.
 Remove from heat and stir in almonds.
 Top with olives, fresh herbs, and caramelized lemon slices.